-Mayor Bill Saffo said “we have asked that Chemours bring this discharge to zero percent.
-They have not committed to do so as of yet”, he said in June 15.
+Mayor Bill Saffo said “We have asked that Chemours bring this discharge to zero percent.
+They have not committed to do so as of yet”, he said on June 15.

 Chemours believed “the GenX level in the drinking water coming from the Cape Fear River is safe and it does not pose any harm to human health.
 We have that belief; we’re confident in that belief.
 We have extensive health and safety data for GenX,” said O’Keefe.

 The wording used by the company had other meanings when explained in news reports and by public officials in the context of federal and local regulations and permits.
 Industrial emissions are not the same as wastewater, “byproduct” takes another meaning in terms of environmental permits and official health safety limits set according to the manufacturer of the toxic pollutant is questionable.